Prag8855/aab/content/guides/blue-card.md

 You will get a Blue Card residence permit.
 It's valid for up to 4 years.
 You can [renew it](#how-to-renew-a-blue-card) before it expires.

-???Berlin won't do this until it's 8 weeks from expiration???

-???The plastic residence permit has more power???

 After you receive your plastic Blue Card, [activate your eID](#activate-your-eid).

 ## Required documents